cdbdev/debian/wiki/source_to_deb.md

 ```bash
 $ debuild -us -uc
 ```

-## Install the DEB file
 That last command may take a minute or an hour or three hours.
 It all depends on the size of the package and your own hardware.
 Once the command finishes, a .deb file is created and you can install it (as root) with:

+## Install the DEB file
+You can install a deb by running the following command:
 ```bash
 dpkg -i <packagename>_<version>_<architecture>.deb
 ```
+This works if the package does not have other dependencies that were created during build.
+If there are other generated dependencies, the best method to use is `local-apt-repository`.

 ## Remove build dependencies
 ```bash